pclonan/sinatra/README.md

 Descripton
 ---------------
-The O/S chosen for this deployment is Centos 7.2.<br>
+The O/S chosen for this deployment is CentOS 7.2.<br>
 The O/S deployment tool chosen for this project is Vagrant - deploying on to VirtualBox.<br>

-Puppet has been chosen as the configuration orchestration tool, and will be responsible for the configuration of the O/S, as well as the installation of the Simple Sinatra application.<br>
+Puppet has been chosen as the configuration orchestration tool, and will be responsible for the configuration and hardening of the O/S, as well as the installation of the Simple Sinatra application.<br>

+The Ruby version chosen is 2.4, and is installed from the CentOS Software Collections repository.
+The reason behind this decision was to allow Puppet to install these packages using the native yum tools (as opposed to using RVM, or manually compiling).<br>

+The Simple Sinatra app has been configured as a service.
+This allow Puppet to easily start/stop/restart the app, if required.
+It also allows for the application owner (in this case, user "sinatra") to start/stop/restart the app using systemctl (via sudo):

+    [root@localhost ~]# sudo -lU sinatra
+    Matching Defaults entries for sinatra on this host:
+    !visiblepw, always_set_home, env_reset, env_keep="COLORS DISPLAY HOSTNAME HISTSIZE INPUTRC KDEDIR LS_COLORS", env_keep+="MAIL PS1 PS2 QTDIR USERNAME LANG LC_ADDRESS LC_CTYPE",
+    env_keep+="LC_COLLATE LC_IDENTIFICATION LC_MEASUREMENT LC_MESSAGES", env_keep+="LC_MONETARY LC_NAME LC_NUMERIC LC_PAPER LC_TELEPHONE", env_keep+="LC_TIME LC_ALL LANGUAGE LINGUAS
+    _XKB_CHARSET XAUTHORITY", secure_path=/sbin\:/bin\:/usr/sbin\:/usr/bin

+    User sinatra may run the following commands on this host:
+    (root) /usr/bin/systemctl start sinatra, /usr/bin/systemctl stop sinatra, /usr/bin/systemctl status sinatra

-Once the O/S has been deployed, Puppet and Git are installed.
+Once the O/S has been deployed, Puppet is installed.
 This is done via the <b>config.vm.provision "shell"</b> option within the Vagrantfile.<br>

+Although the complete installation could be managed from within the <b>config.vm.provision "shell"</b> section of the Vagrant file, the decision has been made to offload these tasks to Puppet.
+The reasons behind this decision are:
+- It does not lock us in to using Vagrant for the application installation, but instead, only for the initial O/S installation.
+- We can download this Puppet manifest on to another CentOS 7 build (AWS, bare-metal, etc), and expect the exact same outcome (i.e. Simple Sinatra app running on a hardend O/S)
+- The idempotent nature of Puppet allows us to rerun the code without damaging the application - whilst at the same time, running newly commited Git modules.

 The <b>config.vm.provision "shell"</b> option also initiates the first Puppet run, which uses modules included in this Git repo.
 These modules are synced to /home/vagrant/sync as part of the Vagrant provisioning process:

     .